FAQs - The national smart meter rollout

 Everyone in England, Wales and Scotland is entitled to a smart meter if they want one and every energy supplier has to offer its customers a smart meter by 2020.

 - How is the smart meter rollout making homes safer?

 The smart meter rollout is the first time there has been a nationwide programme checking the safety of the gas and electricity in all our homes.

-Smart meter installers have flagged up nearly 300,000 existing problems such as dangerous wiring and fuse boxes or even faulty boilers.
+In 2017 and 2018 combined, over 635,000 unsafe situations related to smart meters have been identified during free visual safety checks which form part of the installation visit, such as dangerous wiring and fuse boxes or even faulty boilers.
 Many of these faults would not have been picked up if not for smart meter installers.

 - What is the national smart meter rollout?

 By the end of 2020, around 53 million smart meters will be fitted in over 30 million premises (households and businesses) across Wales, Scotland and England.
 The programme is already underway.
 More than 12 million smart meters have now been installed.
 This is the biggest national infrastructure project in our lifetimes and it will enable a more energy efficient system for Great Britain.

 Watch this short film to find out more about the national smart meter rollout.